Keep our news free from ads and paywalls by making a donation to support our work!

 The burial sites belonged to the so-called Lusatian Culture and have been dated to a period of around 750 to 600 BC.

-A team of researchers analysed 26 iron items – including bracelets, ankle rings, knives, spearheads, and necklaces – from the archeological sites.
+A team of researchers analysed 26 iron items – including bracelets, ankle rings, knives, spearheads and necklaces – from the archaeological sites.
 They found that four of the artefacts – three bracelets and a pin – were crafted using meteoric iron.

 Based on the high nickel levels in the iron, the researches concluded that the artefacts had been made from an ataxite meteorite, a rare iron meteorite.